 While I’m sure it is a perfectly safe television, I can’t help but wonder why someone would make a TV that uses lasers when every laser I’ve ever seen comes with a warning about not pointing it at eyeballs.
 Oh, I’m sure that there’s some sort of filter or mesh or something that makes this a perfectly safe and vibrant television.

 Another interesting thing about this TV is that it will only be produced in gargantuan proportions- 65″ and 73″ are the only sizes that will be available upon release.
-Just imagine the herculean tv wall mount that will be required to hold these puppies up.
+Just imagine the herculean tv wall mounts that will be required to hold these puppies up.

 Okay, enough about the possible eye and back injuries that these things could potentially produce, on to the good stuff.
 The laser TV produces twice the color range as an LCD screen, has a 50,000 hour lifespan, it has 3D viewing capability and the image won’t degrade over time.
 All of this while producing stunningly clear images and using only a fourth of the juice that an LCD uses.